The simple harmonic urn: Proof of Theorem Proof of Theorem 2.1

 which is less than $h(n)$ for $n$ sufficiently large.
-In particular, $h(Z_k)$ is a positive supermartingale for $Z_k$ outside a finite set.
-Hence a standard result such as \cite[Prop.~5.4, p.~22]{Asmussen} implies that the Markov chain $(Z_k)$ is transient.
+In particular, $h(Z_k)$ is a~positive supermartingale for $Z_k$ outside a finite set.
+Hence, a standard result such as \cite{Asmussen}, Proposition 5.4, page 22, implies that the Markov chain $(Z_k)$ is transient. \end{pf*}

-\section{Moment and tail estimates for $Z_{k+1} -Z_k$}
+\section{Moment and tail estimates for $Z_{k+1} - Z_k$}

-In order to study the asymptotic behaviour of $(Z_k)_{k \in \Z_+}$, we build on the analysis of Section \ref{S: drift} to obtain more information about the increments $Z_{k+1} - Z_k$.
-We write $\Delta_k := Z_{k+1} - Z_k$ ($k \in \Z_+)$.
+In order to study the asymptotic behavior of $(Z_k)_{k \in\Z_+}$, we build on the analysis of Section \ref{S: drift} to obtain more information about the increments $Z_{k+1} - Z_k$.
+We write $\Delta_k := Z_{k+1} - Z_k$ ($k \in\Z_+)$.
 From the relation to the uniform renewal process, by Lemma \ref{Lemma: same distribution}, we have that

-where $\chi_1, \chi_2, \ldots$ are i.i.d.~$U(0,1)$ random variables, using the notation at (\ref{eq:renewproc}).
+where $\chi_1, \chi_2, \ldots$ are i.i.d. $U(0,1)$ random variables, using the notation at~(\ref{eq:renewproc}).

 Lemma \ref{lem:expotail} below gives a tail bound for $|\Delta_k|$ based on (\ref{eq:coupleDelta}) and a sharp bound for the moment generating function of a $U(0,1)$ random variable, for which we have not been able to find a reference and which we state first since it may be of interest in its own right.